DethCubeHax/homelab_server/README.md

     docker compose up -d
     ```

-The services will now be running and accessible at their respective ports on your server's IP address
+The services will now be running and accessible at their respective ports on your server's IP address.
+Make sure you note down the ports